-This list is sorted from most useful down to most harmful.
-An example: the deprecation of racism, an aspect of the tribalism Clination.
-A million years ago, this Clination was necessary and useful because it improved the fitness of bands of humans that had it by allowing them to out-compete neighboring bands.
+This list is sorted from most useful down to most harmful when expressed in modern civilization.
+For example, consider the deprecation of racism, an aspect of the tribalism Clination: A million years ago, this Clination was necessary and useful because it improved the fitness of bands of humans that had it by allowing them to out-compete neighboring bands.
 Even as late as the early 1800s it generally improved fitness of groups that were able to use it to justify and facilitate enslaving and exploiting humans of different races/nationalities/etc. But it was gradually deprecated as knowledge and technology developed and spread (e.g., people’s experience with free blacks as neighbors, the publication of Uncle Tom’s Cabin (which was dependent on technologies like high literacy levels, magazine and book printing, logistics, etc.), the talking points of the abolitionists, etc.).
 As a result of the Clination being deprecated it became immoral (“bad”) to express racist beliefs, beliefs that were the foundation of slavery.

 The second major aspect of the tribalism Clination, nationalism, is currently going through a similar process of deprecation.
 The knowledge that facilitates this being spread by new forms of technology (affordable air travel, the Internet (particularly via content sites such as Netflix that show what life and people are like in other countries), foreign worker visa programs, etc.).
 As this process continues, expressions of nationalism, particularly those that imply that citizens of foreign countries are not entitled to the same considerations as citizens of one’s own country, will start to be considered immoral or “bad”.
 What Matchism does is facilitate this t + 1 moral development (as described in Our Internal Moral Codes) by explicitly identifying problematic Clinations, systematically evaluating them both analytically and in consultation with The People, and then developing Matchspecs that will leverage the “good” Clinations to help suppress the “bad”.
 When The People are ready to “increment morality” they will vote to approve those Matchspecs.